danhans42/xpp_psx/README.md

  Hardware Connections
  ====================

  Wire up via level shifters (observe signal direction if not bidirectional).
+You can use something like the TXB0108 for example.

  Alternatively cut the VCC pins to Xplorer 74HC373/74HC245 and connect to +3.3v pin on the PCB/PIO connector solder joint.
 I have done this mod on a standard Xplorer (no SRAM), and it still works